MHH-RCUG/Wochenende/README.md

   --mq30                Remove reads with mapping quality less than 30.
                         Recommended for metagenome and amplicon analysis.
   --remove_mismatching REMOVE_MISMATCHING
-                        Remove reads with less than x mismatches (via the NM bam tag).
-Default 3.
+                        Remove reads with x or more mismatches (via the NM bam tag).
+Default 3 (so reads with 0-2 mismatches remain).
 Argument required.
   --force_restart       Force restart, without regard to existing progress --testWochenende      Run pipeline tests vs testdb, needs the subdirectory
                         testdb, default false